Deepak-kaushik01/Rock-Paper-Scissors/README.md

-Its a simple famous game of Rock Paper Scissors.
+Its a simple famous game - Rock Paper Scissors.